 MATH 2320.
-(MAT 2316) Differential Equations.
+Differential Equations.
 (3-3-0)

-Prerequisite: MATH 2315 Calculus III
+Prerequisite: MATH 2415 Calculus III

 This is a first course in ordinary differential equations.
-Topics covered normally will include: first order linear differential equations, Bernoulli's equations, differential operators, homogeneous linear differential equations, undetermined coefficients, reduction of order, variation of parameters, power series solutions and Laplace transforms.
+Topics covered normally will include: first order linear differential equations, Bernoulli's equations, differential operators, homogeneous linear differential equations, undetermined coefficients, reduction of order, variation of parameters, power series solutions and Laplace transformations.

 MATH 2413.
-(NATH 2313) (MAT 1320).
 Calculus I. (4-4-0)

-Prerequisite: 2 years of H.S. algebra and H.S. trigonometry or MATH 1314 and MATH 1316.
+Prerequisite: MATH 1314 and MATH 1316; or 2 years of H.S. algebra, H.S. trigonometry, and a minimum score of 250 on the THEA test or an equivalent score on any approved TSI test.